-Starting with the fall 2022-2023 academic year, all psychology students will be required to attend only the five-day fall VLE each academic year.
-Although you may complete most of your courses through distance learning, all our psychology degree programs have residential requirements.
-Virtual Learning Experience (VLEs) are academic requirements, and their completion is important for your successful academic progress: they allow you to meet with faculty and co-learners in a stimulating and supportive face-to-face environment.
+Starting with the fall 2022-2023 academic year, all psychology students are required to attend only the five-day fall semester Virtual Learning Experience (VLE) each academic year.
+Although, as a psychology student you may complete most of your courses through distance learning, all our psychology degree programs have VLE requirements.
+VLEs are academic requirements, and their completion is important for your successful academic progress: they allow you to meet with faculty and co-learners in a synchronous stimulating and supportive virtual environment.
 Our VLEs are an important part of your learning experience as they nurture intellectual and relational creativity, enrich the educational environment, and foster faculty and peer interactions.
-There are courses being launched, workshops, independent learning activities, peer learning opportunities, community events, and other hands-on experiences intended to nurture professional development, skill building, and transformative change.
+During VLEs there are courses being launched, workshops, independent learning activities, peer learning opportunities, community events, and other hands-on experiences intended to nurture professional development, skill building, relationships, and transformative change.

-M.A. students are required to attend until formal enrollment in either master thesis or project.
+M.A. students are required to attend fall semester VLEs until formal enrollment in either Master's thesis or project.

-The program requires a total of 33-36 earned credits, which may vary based on the specialization chosen.
-These credits encompass a rigorous curriculum that includes core courses, specialized coursework in the chosen area of focus, research methodology and analysis, and the completion of a capstone project or thesis.
+The program requires a total of 33-36 earned credits, which may vary based on the Specialization (or, in some instances, a dual Specialization) chosen.
+These credits encompass a rigorous curriculum that includes core courses, specialized coursework in the chosen area(s) of focus, research methodology and analysis, and the completion of a Master's project or thesis.
 Through a combination of theoretical exploration, experiential learning, and research opportunities, students gain the knowledge, skills, and competencies necessary for success in their future careers or further doctoral studies.
 The credit units and hours invested in the M.A. degree ensure that students receive a comprehensive and well-rounded education, empowering them to make significant contributions to the field of psychology.

 At Saybrook University, we are committed to providing a dynamic and flexible online learning experience that combines both asynchronous and synchronous delivery methods.
 Our M.A.
-Psychology program with specializations in Creativity, Innovation, & Leadership (CIL), Consciousness, Spirituality, and Integrative Health (CSIH), and Existential and Humanistic Psychology (EHP) embraces the advantages of online education, allowing students to pursue their studies at their own pace while also fostering meaningful real-time interactions.
+Psychology program with Specializations in Creativity, Innovation, & Leadership (CIL); Consciousness, Spirituality, and Integrative Health (CSIH); and Existential and Humanistic Psychology (EHP) embraces the advantages of online education, allowing students to pursue their studies at their own pace while also fostering meaningful real-time interactions.